rsyslog/rsyslog/source/configuration/modules/imtcp.rst

    "string", "warn", "no", "none"

-Controls how expired certificates will be handeled when stream driver is in TLS mode.
+Controls how expired certificates will be handled when stream driver is in TLS mode.
 It can have one of the following values:

 -  on = Expired certificates are allowed